 Never tried Brazilian Jiu-Jitsu before?
-Or, you may have some experience, but you want to fully prepare yourself before jumping into the regular classes?
+Or, you may have some experience, but you want to fully prepare yourself before jumping into the advanced classes?
 Perhaps you looking for a learning environment where you can be introduced to the sport at your own pace?
-Arete Brazilian Jiu Jitsu Beginner’s classes have been designed with these questions in mind.
+Arete Brazilian Jiu Jitsu fundamental’s classes have been designed with these questions in mind.

 More so, if you’ve never tried BJJ, we understand that you might be worried about injuries, not having the right gear, or not having the fitness you think is required.
 That’s perfectly normal!
 However, it isn’t the case with these classes.

 We start off by talking you through the basics and then lightly practicing them.
 You can sit out at any point, you can tap out at any point, you can ask questions at any point.
 We really do encourage your active participation and we don’t expect you to have the answers!